Rochester evolved from Flour City to Flower City to Image City when George Eastman invented a way for the masses to capture everyday moments on film.

 Original Abbott’s Custard on Lake Ave

-Nick Tahou Hots, located in an historic train depot.
+Nick Tahou Hots, located in a historic train depot.

-Dinosaur Bar-B-Que, also located in an historic train depot.
+Dinosaur Bar-B-Que is also located in a historic train depot.

-The Record Archive has largest vinyl Record collection in the Northeast.
-They are also the only record store in NY that serves wine and beer.
+The Record Archive has the most extensive vinyl record collection in the Northeast.
+It is also the only New York record store serving wine and beer.

 The Little Theatre, founded in 1928, is one of the oldest active movie theaters focused on showing independent films.